mmccoy-01/mmccoy-01/README.md

 Hi!
-My name is Michael and I am a researcher interested in:
+My name is Michael, and I am a researcher interested in:

 - Multisensory Integration
 - Body Boundary Perception